Chaldene/pancam/To-Do.md

 ## Nice to haves

-* swis.py: Rebuild TCs from SpW replies
+* swis.py: Rebuild TCs from SpW replie
 * Look into the best use of the Pandas Int64 and how best to draw missing data.
 * Decode Rover Variables, HRCWarm etc.
 * Generate HK Ess and Non-Ess Calibrated for the rest of the variables